Skip to content

 Large-prostate BPH surgery guide

-Robotic simple prostatectomy is for men whose enlarged prostate needs more than an office procedure.
+Robotic simple prostatectomy in NJ is for men whose enlarged prostate needs more than an office procedure.

-Men usually search for robotic simple prostatectomy after hearing that UroLift, Rezum, TURP, or medication may not be enough.
-This guide explains when the operation is considered, how it differs from prostate cancer surgery, what patients should ask before scheduling, and why surgeon experience matters for a hospital-based BPH operation.
+Men usually search for this large-prostate surgery after hearing that UroLift, Rezum, Aquablation, TURP, HoLEP, or medication may not be enough.
+This guide explains when the operation is considered, how it differs from prostate cancer surgery, what patients should ask before scheduling, and why Dr. Savatta's robotic experience matters for a hospital-based BPH operation.

 It is usually discussed when prostate size, urinary retention, stones, bleeding, or prior treatment failure make smaller BPH options less suitable.

-The decision should compare symptoms, prostate anatomy, bladder function, recovery expectations, and insurance before a procedure is chosen.
+The decision should compare symptoms, prostate anatomy, bladder function, recovery expectations, surgeon experience, and insurance before a procedure is chosen.

 BPH distinction

-It clearly separates simple prostatectomy for benign obstruction from radical prostatectomy for cancer.
+It separates surgery for benign obstruction from radical prostatectomy for prostate cancer.

-It compares medication, UroLift, Rezum, TURP, HoLEP, and robotic surgery by prostate fit.
+It compares medication, UroLift, Rezum, TURP, HoLEP, Aquablation, and robotic surgery by prostate fit.

 • Very large prostate or complex anatomy